sdray/sources-sdray.github.io/content/publication/tolon-2009/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Responding to Spatial and Temporal Variations in Predation Risk: Space Use of a Game Species in a Changing Landscape of Fear'
+title: 'Responding to spatial and temporal variations in predation risk: space use of a game species in a changing landscape of fear'
 subtitle: ''
 summary: ''
 authors: